 I have attached a photo featuring my beautiful companion, Sister Keck.

 ~ I have realised that I haven’t mentioned her that much, if not at all after the devastating loss of Sister Fernandez, but she is great.
 She is 28, from Switzerland and therefore speaks French, German, English, and oh wait, plot twist, she is half Chilean and speaks Spanish.
 It’s nice to have google translate in a form that doesn’t require wifi.

 Update on the weather: It is still f r e e z i n g.
-The heating in the chapel needs to be serviced and therefore on Sunday it was like being in a igloo.
+The heating in the chapel needs to be serviced and therefore on Sunday, it was like being in an igloo.
 So we only had one hour of church.
 English weather problems.

 Also, I was finally able to attend the Mission President’s fireside !!